mohammadabdalla/Docker-Cheat-Sheet/README.md

   docker run --name myapp_c1 myapp

 What the following does?
+  -docker build -t myapp5 .

-  docker build -t myapp2 .
+  building an image based on docker rile in the current directory and calling the image myapp5 -docker build -t myapp2 .

   running a docker file in the currency directory to build an image and give it a name